eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

 ## 2. How to Access the Dashboard

-This dashboard has been deployed on Streamlit and is publicly accessible.
-You can view it by visiting the following link:
+This dashboard has been deployed on **Streamlit** and is publicly accessible.
+You can view it by simply visiting the following link:

 [https://waevanalysis.streamlit.app](https://waevanalysis.streamlit.app)